 A Wisconsin federal judge strikes down the state's same-sex marriage ban.
 Wisconsin Attorney General J.B.
 Van Hollen says he will appeal the ruling.

 June 9, 2014 - Wisconsin Attorney General J.B.
 Van Hollen files a petition with the 7th Circuit Court of Appeals in Chicago to halt same-sex marriages in that state.

 June 25, 2014 -

-U.S. Appeals court strikes down Utah's ban on same-sex marriage in a major ruling.
+U.S. Appeals court strikes down Utah's ban on same-sex marriage.

 June 25, 2014 - U.S. District Judge Richard Young strikes down Indiana's same-sex marriage ban.

 A state judge in Colorado strikes down Colorado's ban.
 However, the judge prevents same-sex couples from immediately marrying by staying his decision.

 July 11, 2014 - A federal appeals court rules that about 1,300 same-sex marriages performed earlier this year must be recognized by Utah.